nstevensonUH/Neonatal-EEG-Analysis/README.md

 An example for the EMA estimator is estimate_ema.m

 An example for seizure detection with CNNs is demo.m

+An example for implementing the preterm feature set is demo_preterm.m

 ## Built With